boots-edu/textbook/source/text/10-webz-advanced/events.md

 }
 ```

--   The public property commentChange is of type Notify and emits a string.
+-   The public property commentChange is of type `Notify` and emits a string.
--   The method now calls next with the new value.
+-   The method now calls `notify` with the new value.

 And that's it, our child class now emits to its subscriptions whenever the user types and this will happen for each line comment we create.
 We would do something similar for each of the fields in a line item.